section-engineering-education/engineering-education/content/articles/using-amazon-web-service-for-django-media-files-storage/index.md

 ![aws login](/engineering-education/using-amazon-web-service-for-django-media-files-storage/aws-landing-page.jpg)

 Amazon Web Services might charge a small fee to register an account.
 At the time of writing, this fee was $1.
-In the next section, we’ll create an S3 bucket to start our configuration.
+In the next section, we will create an S3 bucket to start our configuration.

 ### Configuring AWS S3
 The AWS management console offers a variety of services.
-In the search bar, search for S3, then click on it as it is the service we'll be using.
+In the search bar, search for S3, then click on it as it is the service we will be using.

 Amazon will direct us to a page similar to the one in the screenshot below, and we then create a bucket with a unique name.

 ![aws console](/engineering-education/using-amazon-web-service-for-django-media-files-storage/aws-console.jpg)